SkretasLab/ProteoSeeker/README.md

    -hen/--hmmer-env               Str -Opt: ps_hmmer- The conda environment for HMMER.
                                   'None/none': To not use an environment at all.

-   -den/--dimaond-env             Str -Opt: ps_diamond- The conda environment for DIMAOND
+   -den/--dimaond-env             Str -Opt: ps_diamond- The conda environment for DIAMOND
                                   BLASTP.
 'None/none': To not use an environment at all.

    -ten/--taxonkit-env            Str -Opt: ps_taxonkit- The conda environment for taxonkit.